 5 leaves fresh basil

-1. Preheat the oven to 425 degrees.
+1. Preheat oven to 425 degrees.
 Wash and slice each fingerling in half.
 Drizzle 3 tablespoon olive oil on a sheet pan and toss with potatoes.
-Sprinkle the potatoes with salt and pepper and lay them cut-side-down on the sheetpan.
-Roast the potatoes in the oven for 30 minutes.
+Sprinkle potatoes with salt and pepper and lay them cut-side-down on the sheet pan.
+Roast potatoes in oven for 25 minutes.

-2. Turn the potatoes over with a spatula and sprinkle with parmesan cheese.
-Sprinkle the fingerlings again with salt and pepper and put back in the oven to roast another 5-7 minutes, or until golden brown on top.
+2. Turn potatoes over with a spatula and sprinkle with half of Parmesan cheese.
+Sprinkle fingerlings again with salt and pepper and put back in oven to roast another 7-10 minutes, or until golden brown and fork tender.

-3. Slice the fresh basil and sprinkle on top of the potatoes.
-Serve and of course, enjoy!
+3. Slice fresh basil and sprinkle on top with remaining Parmesan.
+Serve immediately.
+Enjoy!